Important Information

 4th The custom of the maypole

-The maypole is another outstanding symbol of Bavarian traditions.
-In many small villages and towns, a maypole is erected at the beginning of May.
-However, the maypole is not only a symbol of spring, but also a symbol of the solidarity of the village community.
-In many places, putting up the maypole is a big event where the village community comes together to decorate the tree with colorful ribbons and handicrafts.
-The maypole often has a deeper meaning in Bavaria: it stands for the mutual support and cohesion of the people in the region.
-Especially in Upper Bavaria, Swabia and parts of Franconia - particularly in Upper Franconia and Middle Franconia - the custom of stealing the maypole is also widespread.
-Here, the inhabitants of neighboring villages try to steal each other's maypole - often the night before it is erected.
-If they succeed, the stolen village must redeem the tree with a snack, beer or other “ransom” payment before it is returned.
-This tradition creates a humorous competition between the communities and at the same time strengthens cohesion in the region.
+Especially in Upper Bavaria, Swabia, and parts of Franconia - particularly in Upper Franconia and Middle Franconia - the custom of stealing the Maypole is also widespread.
+Here, residents of neighboring villages try to steal each other’s Maypole - often on the night before it is erected.
+If they succeed, the village whose Maypole was stolen must “redeem” the tree with a snack, beer, or some other “ransom” payment before it is returned.
+This tradition fosters a lighthearted competition between the communities while simultaneously strengthening solidarity in the region.

 5th parish fairs and folk festivals